Best Food Logging Methods for 2026: Apps vs. Photos vs. Paper

 Beyond the Method: Building Success

 Remember that the logging method is just a tool.
-Success comes from:
+True sustainable weight loss comes from:

 • Consistency in whatever method you choose